lime360/crispy-pancake/README.md

 # crispy pancake
 this is a collection of code i made or stole (STOLEN CODE IS ALWAYS CREDITED)

-i made this repo for my coding practice or just first random game engine project stuff
+i made this repo to learn coding